 As photons spin on their axis of movement, photons that overload can restart in another axis channel, but this can’t occur if every channel overloads.
 Now let an extreme light ray be extreme photons filling every channel of a transfer axis.
 If two such rays meet head-on, every channel on one axis overloads at once (Figure 4.2), with no free channels for the photons to restart in.
 That extreme light rays meet head-on is obviously unlikely but it must have occurred in the early plasma by the quantum law of all action, that everything possible eventually happens (3.6.3).

 Figure 4.3 shows the result for one channel, with every channel the same.
-In this and other pictures, a “head” is the leading half of an extreme photon and a “tail” is the following half.
-When two heads of half a quantum process meet, they overload the channel bandwidth so both photons restart the next cycle.
-Two new photons then set off in different directions but that gives another overload that restarts them again and the overload/restart repeats every quantum cycle from then on.
-The network that once hosted only waves now has a permanent processing bump that we call an electron.
+In this picture, “head” refers to the photon leading half and “tail” to the following half.
+Two heads, of half a quantum process each, overload the quantum channel bandwidth so both photons restart next cycle.
+Two new photons then set off in opposite directions but now the tails collide in another overload that restarts the photons again.
+This overload/restart repeats every quantum cycle because every channel on the axis is the same.
+The network that once hosted only waves now has the permanent processing bump that we call an electron.